Discover SIDI’s new 2024 Social and Environmental Report

 In its third year of operation, FEFISOLII has continued to grow and strengthen its impact-oriented approach:

-✔️ Portfolio growth of 11%, reaching €18.5 million, of which €15.6 million lent to partner institutions
+✔️ Portfolio growth of 11%, reaching 18.5 M€, of which 15.6 M€ lent to partner institutions

 ✔️ 14 new partners in 4 additional countries – today, 43 active partners in 17 countries, reaching 3 million people with access to finance and fairer markets

-✔️ A range of financial solutions to limit risk and strengthen the fund’s ability to support its partners in difficult situations.
+✔️ A range of financial solutions to limit risk and strengthen the fund’s ability to support its partners in difficult situations

 These results would not have been possible without the ongoing support of our valued shareholders: the European Investment Bank, BIO, Proparco, BRS, Banque Alternative Suisse, SOS Faim Luxembourg, Banca Etica, Caisse des Dépôts and Crédit Coopératif.